 This can sometimes leave the grading level of a student up for debate between trainers.
 The truth is, some people can be training for only a week and already be a better fighter than someone training for 6 months, just due to the fact that they won the genetic lottery when it comes to athletic ability, speed and strength.
 This leaves us, trainers, to decide whether a said person should be given a higher ranking than the person who has dedicated the last 6 months to their training.
 More often than not, the answer is no.

 It is important that the student EARNS their Muay Thai grading level.
 This is not about creating some sort of cult that requires a person to abide by the rules and follows procedures to become initiated, but it is about the student placing importance on a level of grading for when they finally achieve it.
 If you can commit to achieving a black singlet (our highest rank), you can commit to achieving almost anything!

 In some martial arts where the belt system is used, earning a black-belt has lost its prestige.
 In Brisbane, Karate dojo’s in the earlier days made their students go through hell to earn a grading.
 Nowadays there are clubs that hand out belts like a magazine subscription, where as long as you are paying your fees you receive the next one.
 This is unfortunate for the Dojo’s which still make their students earn their ranking, as others have cheapened the meaning of having a black-belt.

-The most important thing to us is seeing our students achieve something.
-Whether it be having their first bout, training for the next muay thai grading that will get them to the next singlet colour, or winning a championship belt, as long as they can reflect on their achievements with pride, we feel as though we have done our job.
+The most important thing for us is seeing our students achieve something.
+Whether it be having their first bout, training for the next Muay Thai grading that will get them to the next singlet colour, or winning a championship belt, as long as they can reflect on their achievements with pride, we feel as though we have done our job.